NikKowPHP/social-brain/chapters/chapter-13.md

     *   **The Only Sentence You Need:** *"Thank you for telling me that.
 To help me learn, can you give me a specific example?"*
 This phrase is a masterpiece of social neuroscience, pushing past drama to find actionable data.

-**Protocol 3: The "Upgrade" Method (For Making Change Stick)** This protocol uses the science of neuroplasticity to build a new habit.
+**Part 3: The "Upgrade" Technique (For Making Change Stick)** This technique uses the science of neuroplasticity to build a new habit.
 1.  **Define the Micro-Behavior:** Define a tiny, specific, observable action. *"When I start to feel the urge to interrupt in a meeting, I will take one silent sip of water."*
 2.  **Create a Trigger:** Link the new behavior to a clear, existing cue. *"The trigger is the physical feeling of leaning forward in my chair."*
 3.  **Self-Acknowledge for Dopamine:** The moment you succeed, create a small, internal reward.
 A simple mental acknowledgement like, *"Yes.
 I did it."* is enough to release dopamine, which tells your brain to myelinate the new neural pathway.